If you’re interested in learning how to buy IPO stock, you’ve come to the right place.

 You’ll need to take a very close look at any company you’re considering buying at an IPO.
 Read the prospectus carefully, know the business and the competitive landscape, and consider the potential risks.
 The wildly successful IPOs get the publicity, but many IPOs take years to generate returns if they do at all.

 If your broker is actively promoting IPO shares, be careful.
 The IPO may be undersubscribed, which means that other investors aren’t picking up the allocations.
-That’s often a sign that the IPO is overpriced or there are perceived issuers with the company.
+That’s often a sign that the IPO is overpriced or there are perceived issues with the company.

 3. Meet Eligibility Requirements